 - Take a day trip (this will depend on what day of the week it is, and availability if you haven’t booked in advance)

-- Visit the highlands to see the giant tortoise reserves and lava tunnels
+- Visit the highlands to see the giant tortoises in their natural habitat and lava tunnels

-- Explore Tortuga Bay and the many marine iguanas, Playa de Estation and Las Greitas
+- Explore Tortuga Bay and the many marine iguanas, Playa de Estation and Las Grietas

 Isabela – 3 Days